openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

    .. important::

-      Make sure to specify the `openvino-dev` version that matches your installed version of OpenVINO Runtime.
+      Make sure that the `openvino-dev` version you specified matches your installed version of OpenVINO Runtime.
 Otherwise, compatibility errors are likely to occur.

    .. code-block:: sh